SalK91/convex_optimization/docs/reinforcement/2_mdp.md

 For MDPs where the model ($P$ and $R$) is fully known, Dynamic Programming methods are used to solve the Bellman Optimality Equations iteratively.

-### Policy Iteration (PI)
+### Policy Iteration
-Policy Iteration (PI) follows an alternating cycle of Evaluation and Improvement.
+Policy Iteration follows an alternating cycle of Evaluation and Improvement.
 It takes fewer, but more expensive, iterations to converge.

 1. Policy Evaluation: For the current policy $\pi_k$, compute $V^{\pi_k}$ by iteratively applying the Bellman Expectation Equation until full convergence.
 This is the computationally intensive step.
     $$